wujekbizon/nextjs-blog/data/aws-services.md

 There are also advanced details that we will not touch on today, at least.
 All I can say is that when creating an EC2 instance on AWS, you have the option to configure advanced details to further customize your setup.
 This includes options like setting user data to automate instance configuration, enabling detailed monitoring for enhanced performance metrics, configuring instance shutdown behavior, and defining IAM roles for secure access management.
 Additionally, you can specify instance tags for easy identification and categorization, and allocate Elastic IP addresses for static public IP associations.
 These advanced details provide flexibility and control over your EC2 instance deployment on AWS.
 You can apply advanced detail changes to an EC2 instance even after it has been created.
 AWS allows you to modify various settings and configurations post-launch.

 Finally, we can launch our instance by pressing **Launch instance** button.
-This should take a few seconds and we can successfully initiated launch of instance
+This should take a few seconds, and we can successfully initiate launch of instance

 ![Successfully launched instance](success_launch.png)